 I’m not asking you to forgive just because it’s the right thing to do.
-But I’m asking you to let go, because your mental peace is more important holding a grudge.
+But I’m asking you to let go because your mental peace is more important than holding a grudge.

 Grudges bear down on us like a sack of rotten potatoes.
 It destroys our peace and leaves us butter with rage.
 It harms no one but ourselves.